Implementation Intentions: If-Then Plans That Double Follow-Through

 - Barrier plan: "If [most likely obstacle], then I will [specific alternative]."

-That's your implementation intention.
+That is your implementation intention.
 Keep it somewhere visible for the first two weeks.

 Ready to stop making excuses?

 FineStreak calls you daily, tracks your goals, and charges real fines when you slip.
-Join the Founding 100.
+Free for 7 days, no card.